Ann Kramer, CEO

 Board of Directors

 Drummond has an impressive record of business achievements.
 After early experience in Pharmaceutical Sales, Sales Management , Marketing and Clinical Research, he was appointed to a number of increasingly senior management positions in the Pharmaceutical Industry with Sandoz and Novartis.
 More recently, in non-executive chairmanship roles, he lead the Board in supporting management to build an attractive medical technology business to guide an early stage, medical technology Company (Sirigen) towards a trade-sale exit where business was acquired by Becton Dickinson.
 He then assisted the start-up Pharma company (Karus Therapeutics) over a 7 year period in supporting the business to raise sufficient funding to permit the development of 2 unique classes of small molecule cancer therapies.
 He stepped down from this role in 2014 after the Company successfully received the second tranche of £20 million series B investment from a syndicate of 3 major life- science VCs.
-Drummond joined as Chair in July 2016.
+Drummond joined the Board in July 2016 and served as Chair until October 2018.
+He represents the interests of Angel shareholders.

 Mark White, Observer